gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ27 - Sort newly defined parameters according to the same categorization defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}}: see {{ace-groupcomm-params}}.

-* REQ28 - Define whether Clients must, should or may support the conditional parameters defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}}, and under which circumstances: TODO
+* REQ28 - Define whether Clients must, should or may support the conditional parameters defined in {{Section 7 of I-D.ietf-ace-key-groupcomm}}, and under which circumstances: see {{ace-groupcomm-params}}.

 * REQ29 - Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{Section 7 of I-D.ietf-ace-key-groupcomm}}: yes as required by the Group OSCORE protocol {{I-D.ietf-core-oscore-groupcomm}}, see {{ssec-join-resp}} of this document.